On the Job/ Workplace Injury

 - Equipment/machinery malfunction.

 In Rhode Island, under most circumstances a worker who files a workers’ compensation claim may not sue their employer for negligence.
-The workers’ compensation system is in place to cover medical expenses and a portion of lost wages regardless of fault in the accident.
+The workers’ compensation system is in place to cover medical expenses and a portion of lost wages regardless of fault.
 However, an injured worker may hold third parties, such as contractors, sub-contractors, land owners, negligent drivers, and/or equipment manufacturers, civilly liable for any negligence on their part.
+Pursuing third party actions may allow for a complete recovery.

 Most people cannot afford to be out of work for an extended period of time, even if it is necessary for recovery after a work injury or illness.
 The dedicated Rhode Island personal injury attorneys at Marasco & Nesselbush are committed to obtaining extraordinary results for every client.
-If you have sustained a jobsite illness or injury in Rhode Island, please contact our attorneys today for a free consultation at (401) 274-7400, or fill out a web contact form.
+If you have sustained a jobsite illness or injury in Rhode Island, please contact our attorneys today for a free consultation at 401-274-7400, or fill out a web contact form.
+We have offices conveniently located in Warwick, Wakefield, Woonsocket, and Providence and are here to help you.